ericrasmussen/chromaticleaves/posts/functional-javascript-review.markdown

 * view programs in terms of data flow (pipelines)

 The examples used throughout the book are illustrative and concise.
-He even manages to build functions for currying and partial application that look and feel like the functional abstractions I know and love, without mangling JavaScript to do it.
+He even manages to build functions for currying and partial application that let me employ the functional abstractions I know and love, without mangling JavaScript to do it.